hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Likewise, the older generations' rejection of the rock-and-roll music of the 1950s and 1960s reflected a broader generational conflict around counterculture (and teenage rebellion).

-When people claim that the new art made with "AI" will be worse than the old art, I hear this as an expression of socioeconomic issues (like employment concerns), perhaps combined with a bit of [status quo bias](/2022/12/16/knee-jerk-responses.html).
+When people claim that the new art made with "AI" will be worse than the old art, I hear this as an expression of valid socioeconomic concerns (like employment concerns), perhaps combined with a bit of [status quo bias](/2022/12/16/knee-jerk-responses.html).

 "AI" art suffers from many ethical concerns, which I am deeply ambivalent about.
 I believe we can be excited about the artistic potential of these tools while also being very worried about  short-range harm to currently-working artists.